Quantum metrology of low frequency electromagnetic modes with frequency upconverters: Numerical Estimates of RQU Parameters

 In order to reach the SQL, the maximum noise impedance of the RQU must exceed $R_b$, so that the optimal microwave drive level given in equation 42 can be reached without bifurcation:

 We can also express this condition as a minimum quality factor $Q_{\rm min}$ which the low-frequency resonator must achieve in order to be read out at the SQL:

-For a fiducial RQU design based on a SQUID with an effective critical current $I_c =5$\;\textmu A, we estimate $R_{\rm max}$ to be 500 \textmu$\Omega$, yielding value $Q_{\rm min}\approx 62,000$, a reasonable Q for a superconducting resonator constructed with low-loss materials in this frequency range, e.g. \cite{KuenstnerThesis}.
+For a fiducial RQU design based on a SQUID with an effective critical current $I_c =5$\;\textmu A, we estimate $R_{\rm max}$ to be 500 \textmu$\Omega$, resulting in $Q_{\rm min}\approx 62,000$, a reasonable Q for a superconducting resonator constructed with low-loss materials in this frequency range, e.g. \cite{KuenstnerThesis}.